Parliamentary.ai

 The bill makes several key changes:

-• Access to Technical Education Information: The bill significantly expands the requirement for English schools to provide information about technical education and training providers to students.
-Schools must give pupils access to at least two different providers during the first and second key phases of their secondary education (ages roughly 13-15 and 15-17), ensuring that pupils are exposed to a variety of options.
+• Increased Access to Technical Education Information: The bill significantly amends the Education Act 1997 to mandate that schools provide registered pupils with information about technical education and training providers.
+Schools must ensure pupils meet with at least two different providers during key phases of their education (years 13-15, 15-17, and 17-19) and receive detailed information from those providers.

 Government Spending